replicate/cog/notebooks.md

 # Notebooks

-Cog plays nicely with Juptyer notebooks.
+Cog plays nicely with Jupyter notebooks.

 ## Run a notebook